Lab 8: Trimeshes

 Stencil Code

 Take a look at our stencil code.
-The only files you need to concern yourself with in this lab are Triangle.cpp, Cube.cpp, and Sphere.cpp, each located in the src/shapes/ directory.
+The only files you need to concern yourself with in this lab are Triangle.cpp, Cube.cpp, Sphere.cpp, and Cone.cpp, as well as Tet.cpp for our final debugging exercise.
+Each of these are located in the src/shapes/ directory.

 Each shape class contains a member variable std::vector<GLfloat> m_vertexData.
 Note: a GLFloat is just a float by a different name.